Oscar Franco

 Basic Setup

-• Set up Rust compiler on your computer, just follow the instructions on the Rust website (using rustup).
+• Set up Rust compiler on your computer, just follow the instructions on the Rust website (use rustup, brew will give you headaches).

 • In order to compile the Android version you are going to use the ndk create which simplifies the command to compile the rust library for Android.
 Install it via cargo install ndk